 My advice to any of you youngsters who missed out on the fun of a high-revving two-stroke is to get yourself one whilst you still can.
 They’re an emotional thing to own and ride, they’ll also quickly empty your bank account and steal your soul but it’s worth it.
 You’ve been warned…

-Whether you are looking to insure your sporty two-stroke or even a modern four-stroke scooter make sure to get a scooter insurance quote directly through Lexham as their best deals are direct!
+Whether you are looking to insure your sporty two-stroke or even a modern four-stroke scooter - make sure to get a Scooter and Moped insurance quote direct with Lexham!